nancy-kataria/YouFoundNancy/README.md

 # Portfolio Website

-Welcome to my portfolio website, a unique blend of creativity and functionality inspired by **fake hacking websites**, **Pranx**, **GitHub**, a quote by John Nunemaker, and **the Advent of Code**!
+Welcome to my portfolio website, a unique blend of creativity and functionality.
 This project showcases my skills, projects, and experiences as a full-stack developer, presented in a playful yet professional design.
 This is my first project using Deno and Fresh, marking an exciting learning milestone in my development journey.
 This project uses technologies and tools recommended by [@EthanThatOneKid](https://github.com/EthanThatOneKid).

 ## 🛠️ Built With